In this post I’ll explain exactly why the face pull is bad exercise and give you a safer, more effective alternative.

 Finish position (jazz hands optional).

-1) Use cable attachments just above your elbow to remove your forearm and wrists from the exercise.
+1) Use cable attachments placed just above your elbow.

 2) Lay down in the centre of the cable machine with your shoulders in line with its columns.